 Summer in Rome brings with it plenty of sunny days and warm nights.
 In other words, exactly the kind of weather needed for outdoor events.
 Add in incomparable archeological sites and sprawling parks, and you have the perfect setting for summer events in Rome.

-Movies at San Cosimato: Throughout June and July, Piazza San Cosimato is transformed into an open air cinema in the heart of Trastevere.
-The San Cosimato market still takes place during the day, but every evening at 9:15 pm, the projector comes to life.
-You will have to be there early if you want to snag a seat, but maybe people also bring their own chairs or blankets to set up along the edge of the piazza.
+Movies in the Piazza: The local Trastevere highlight in June and July, Piazza is at San Cosimato – where the square is transformed into an open-air cinema in the heart of Rome neighborhood.
+The San Cosimato market still takes place during the day, but the projector is what comes to life after dark.
+You will have to be there early if you want to snag a free seat, but many people also bring their own chairs or blankets to set up along the edge of the piazza.
 A full schedule is available here.

 Roma Incontra Il Mondo: A series of cultural and musical events take over Rome’s second largest park every summer.
-Set next to the laghetto in Villa Ada, Roma Incontra Il Mondo always has an interesting lineup of contemporary theater and concerts on an outdoor stage throughout July and running into early August.
+Set next to the laghetto in Villa Ada, Roma Incontra Il Mondo always has an interesting lineup of contemporary theater and concerts on an outdoor stage seven days a week, throughout July and running into early August.
 A full program is available here.

 Globe Theater: Want to up the culture factor?
 Well, did you know that Rome has its very own replica of Shakespeare’s Globe Theater?
 Located in Villa Borghese, the open-roof theater shows the Bard’s plays throughout the summer.
 Most are in Italian, but there is always at least one play performed in the original language.
 A schedule is available on their website.

 Other venues to keep an eye on throughout the summer include the Ex-Dogana (which regularly hosts art and music events).
 And…?
+(Sadly, the Ex-Dogana closed in 2019).
 Do you have other suggestions for summer events in Rome?